-b) Capacity Development Plan: The UNCT meets this elements as it has in place a capacity development plan, based upon an inter-agency capacity assessment, and is on track.
-In May 2022, the UNCT conducted a system-wide gender and human rights capacity assessment.
+b) In May 2022, the UNCT conducted a system-wide gender and human rights capacity assessment.
 A total of 462 personnel from 20 UN entities completed the online capacity survey.
 Based upon the results of the capacity assessment, among other sources, the HRGAG developed a Gender and Human Rights Capacity Building Plan 2022-2025 for the UN System in Uganda.
 Pursuant to this Plan, the HRGAG developed replicable training materials and tools and initiated implementation as indicated above.
 Implementation of the plan is on track and monitored through the HRGAG.